 We take our information on the option programs outstanding from Daiwa shoken SMBC (2005).
-And 29.1% of our firms have option programs (see Table II).
+29.1% of our firms have option programs (see Table 2).
 For each firm, we know when the shareholders voted to authorize an option program.
 We do not know whether the program qualified under the tax code, or how many options each executive received (to the best of our knowledge, this information is simply unavailable).

 We doubt that Japanese executives earn much option income not captured in our data.
 After all, if a firm gave its CEO unqualified options, he recognized taxable income (captured by our dataset) in the year of exercise.
 He avoided that recognition (and inclusion in the dataset) only if the firm gave him qualified options.
 Of course, this does not mean the executives in our dataset necessarily avoided option income.
-Those with deep-in-the-money options could have realized substantial untaxed (because unrealized) gains even on unqualified options.
+Those with deep-in- the-money options could have realized substantial untaxed (because unrealized) gains even on unqualified options.
 Recall, though, that the Japanese stock market as a whole has been volatile enough to make option value (and stock value) a very noisy signal of performance.
-From January 2000 to January 2005, the Nikkei 225 fell from 18,937 to
+From January 2000 to January 2005, the Nikkei 225 fell from 18,937 to 11,458 (see http: //www.econstats.com/eqty/eqem_mi_4.htm, which helps explain why corporations use options less in Japan than in America.

-14. See generally Kato et al. (2005); Sozei tokubetsu sochi ho [Special Tax Measures Act], Law no. 26 of 1957, Sec.
+14 See generally Kato, Lemmon, Luo & Schallheim (2005); Sozei tokubetsu sochi ho [Special Tax Measures Act], Law no. 26 of 1957, Sec.
 29-2.